Before you upgrade NSX-T Data Center, perform the pre-upgrade tasks to ensure that the upgrade is successful.

 - Disable automatic backups before you start the upgrade process.
 See the NSX-T Data Center Administration Guide for more information on configuring backups.

 - Terminate any active SSH sessions or local shell scripts that may be running on the NSX Manager or the NSX Edge nodes, before you begin the upgrade process.

 - Ensure that the appropriate communication ports are open from the Transport and Edge nodes to the NSX Managers.
 For more information on ports, see https://ports.esp.vmware.com/home/NSX-T-Data-Center.

-NSX Cloud Note: Starting with NSX-T Data Center 2.5.1, NSX Cloud supports communication on port 80 between the Cloud Service Manager appliance installed on-prem with the NSX Public Cloud Gateway installed in your public cloud VPC/VNet.
-NSX-T Data Center versions 2.5.0 and earlier require port 7442 for this communication.
-During the upgrade from versions 2.5.0 and earlier to 2.5.1, keep port 7442 open.
-See Enable Access to Ports and Protocols in the NSX-T Data Center Installation Guide for more information.
+NSX Cloud Note: NSX Cloud supports communication on port 80 between the Cloud Service Manager appliance installed on-premises with the NSX Public Cloud Gateway installed in your public cloud VPC/VNet.

 - For NSX-T Data Center 3.0, you need a valid license to use licensed features like T0, T1, Segments, and NSX intelligence.
 Ensure that you have a valid license.